DataDog/ansible-datadog/README.md

 ### Windows

-On Windows, the `become: yes` option should be removed because it will make the role fail.
+On Windows, remove the `become: yes` option so the role does not fail.
 Below are two methods to make the example playbooks work with Windows hosts:

 #### Inventory file